whyvez/auth0-angular/README.md

     });
     ```

-5. Next step is to add the required logic to controllers.
+5. Now you can inject the `auth` service in your controllers and call the `signin`/`signout` methods.
 Let's start by showing the widget on the `Login` controller.
 After doing that, we are going to add the `auth` among the injected instances.
 We are going to call the `signin` method that displays the widget.

   ```js